alliander-opensource/pycgmes/shacl/build.md

 # Actual Shacl files

-They are in the [main tree](../pycgmes/shacl/).
+They are in the [main tree](../pycgmes/shacl).

 # Build

-To be able to build multiple pacakges based om the same source, things need to be a bit different, because:
+To be able to build multiple packages based on the same source, things need to be a bit different, because:

 - poetry does not allow another name for `pyproject.toml`
 - you cannot by default include files outside the directory of the `pyproject.toml`